The Loon Coastal Geomorphic Conservation Park

 This relatively new tourist destination is part of the 417 hectares of the uplifted seashore and covers the barangays of Pig-ot, Tangnan, Cuasi, Tontonan, and Song-on.
 This aspiring UNESCO Global Geopark has the following main features:

-Carpets of Sesuvium portulacastrum, a species of sea purslane or bilangbilang, that give the coral tidal flat in Tangnan its characteristic reddish color.
+- Carpets of Sesuvium portulacastrum, a species of sea purslane or bilangbilang, give the coral tidal flat in Tangnan its characteristic reddish color.

 The 13th Sangguniang Bayan of Loon passed Municipal Ordinance No. 14-003 establishing the uplifted seashore as the Loon Coastal Geomorphic Conservation Park and mandating its protection and conservation.
 Furthermore, the Department of Environment and Natural Resources (DENR) issued Administrative Order No. 2015-08 dated May 14, 2015, declaring the site as a geological monument.